Earlopain/FoxTrove/README.md

 ## Captchas

 A few sites throw captchas at you when trying to login through an automated browser.
 You will need to solve these captchas manually.
-Navigate to `http://localhost:7900` and connect to see what is happening inside the automated browser.
-Solve captchas as needed when added artist urls or enqueuing new updates.
+Click on the `Selenium` link and connect to see what is happening inside the automated browser.
+Solve captchas as needed when adding artist urls or enqueuing new updates.

 ## Configuration